cassgvp/WIN-Open-Neuroimaging-Community/docs/open-leadership.md

 This sets out how we will interact with each other when working on this project, and how we will report and take appropriate actions against violations of this code of conduct

-Take a look at our [participation guidelines and how we will support enacting University wide policies on harassment](CODE_OF_CONDUCT.md).
+Take a look at our [participation guidelines](community/CODE_OF_CONDUCT.md) and how we will support enacting University wide policies on harassment

 ### Contributor guidelines